-- Trained 75+ students on policy brainstorming, writing, and/or organizing.
+- Trained 300+ GW students on policy brainstorming, writing, and/or organizing.

-- Successfully lobbied for a GW impact investment in DC low-income neighborhoods through a deposit in community development banks, via the GW Bank on DC campaign.
+- Successfully lobbied for a $250,000 impact investment by GW in DC low-income neighborhoods through a deposit in City First Bank, providing investments for affordable housing and small business development.

 - Joined the DC Jobs with Justice coalition, as one of the only student organizations part of the association of social justice organizations in the city.